Wigwamwam/bank_api/README.md

 ## Description

-The follow repo  is a dummy repo that has has 1 model, the Bank_Account model.
+The follow repo was built to test my TDD and API skills.
+It contains one model, bank_account.
 A bank account object has the following attributes:

 * id: unique id of the bank account (no requirements on type or length)
 * name: name of the bank account (free text, up to 100 characters)
 * iban: accounts iban (up to 34 characters, only letters and numbers)
 * currency: accounts' currency (the only supported currencies are GBP, EUR and USD)

 The aim of the excerise was to generate Rest API end points that enables users to create, index and delete bank accounts.
-The objective of the excerise was to:
+Learnings included:

-1. Follow a TDD approach to developing rest APIs
+1. Adopt a TDD approach to developing Rest-APIs
 2. Serialize API endpoints
 3. Test APIs with Postman
-4. Handle edge error messages
+4. Handle edge case errors

 ## Requirements